-As mentioned above, any number of factors can make people more likely to have age-related diseases and conditions higher rates and younger ages.
-People with HIV are more likely to present some of these risk factors than people who are HIV negative - for example, more smoke and are more likely to be infected with other harmful viruses and hence causing them to have poorer health as they age.
-The researchers also asked how or whether all HIV per se is a risk factor for diseases and conditions related to age.
+As mentioned above, any number of factors can make people more likely to have age-related diseases and conditions at higher rates and younger ages.
+People with HIV are more likely to have some of these risk factors than HIV-negative people - for example, more smoke and are more likely to be infected with other harmful viruses and thus leading them to have worse health as they get older.
+Researchers also wondered how or whether HIV of all by itself is a risk factor for diseases and conditions related to age.

-There is no doubt that many of the diseases associated with aging occur at higher rates in people with HIV and much younger than people not infected with the virus.
-Here are just some of the conditions:
+There is no doubt that many of the diseases associated with aging occur at higher rates in people with HIV and in much younger people than in people not infected with the virus.
+Here are just a few of the conditions:

 - Weakened bones the loss of muscle mass and fat redistribution